ENGR 100-600 | University of Michigan

 Your team should submit a .pdf

-copy of your Prototype Review to Client slides to Canvas.
+copy of your Final Presentation to Client slides to Canvas.
 Only one person needs to submit the .pdf

 , but everyone is responsible for making sure that the file is submitted on time!
 After someone submits the file, everyone else should make sure that the file uploaded correctly.
 You will receive feedback in Canvas about your presentation.